by Philip

 Weather: Sun and blue sky all day, cool with a strong tailwind.

 Landscape: The 1 winding alongside the azure ocean, a light coastal mist inland.
 Through tunnels of mature trees planted in a row on either side, where the air temperature plummeted.
 Sand dunes.
 Areas of meadow or prairie with forested hills beyond, to our left.
 A quiet road beside a beach with actual people sitting on it with chairs and beach umbrellas (a rarity on beaches so far).
 The Noyo Headlands Park, with a narrow trail around the headland.
-Highway 1 inland then over several bridges each crossing a cove, and rejoining the shimmering ocean.
+Highway 1 inland then over several bridges each crossing a cove.
+Rejoining the shimmering ocean.
 Finally narrow and twisty through occasional forest to Albion.

 Towns: Westport, tiny.
 Fort Bragg, much bigger.
 Albion, tiny.